Associate Degree in Aviation (Professional Pilots)

 This is a full-fee paying program.

-This associate degree provides accredited training to people looking to develop the skills and experience necessary to become a professional pilot.
+This associate degree provides accredited training to develop the skills and experience necessary to become a professional pilot.

 You'll be trained to Civil Aviation Safety Authority (CASA) standards to gain the skills required for a Commercial Pilots Licence.